Generalization of Geometric Graph Neural Networks with Lipschitz Loss Functions: Appendix

 Suppose we are given a pair of graph signal and graph $(\bbx_N, \bbG_N)$ along with target output graph signal $\bby_N \in \reals^N$.
 Graph $\bbG_N$ is constructed based on a set of $N$ i.i.d. randomly sampled points $X_N=\{x_N^1, x_N^2,\cdots, x_N^{N}\}$ according to measure $\mu$ over the underlying manifold $\ccalM$.
 These $N$ sampled points are seen as nodes.
 Further, every pair of nodes $(x_N^i, x_N^j)$ is connected by an edge with weight value $[\bbW_N]_{ij}, \bbW_N\in \reals^{N \times N }$ determined by a function $K_\epsilon$ of their Euclidean distance $\|x_N^i - x_N^j\|$ \cite{calder2022improved}, which is explicitly written as

-where $\alpha_d$ is the volume of the $d$-dimensional Euclidean unit ball and $\mathbbm{1}$ stands for a characteristic function.
-Graph input and target output signals $\bbx_N, \bby_N\in\reals^{N }$ are supported on sampled points $X_N$ belonging to $L^2(X_N)$, whose values are sampled from manifold input signal $f$ and target signal $g$ respectively, written explicitly as
+where $\alpha_d$ is the volume of the $d$-dimensional Euclidean unit ball and $\mathbbm{1}$ stands for a characteristic function, {i.e. the function value is $1$ if and only if $\frac{\|x_N^i - x_N^j\|}{\epsilon} $ falls in $[0,1]$}. {We call graph $\bbG_N$ as a geometric graph as it contains the geometric information embedded in the underlying manifold model.} Graph input and target output signals $\bbx_N, \bby_N\in\reals^{N }$ are supported on sampled points $X_N$ belonging to $L^2(X_N)$, whose values are sampled from manifold input signal $f$ and target signal $g$ respectively, written explicitly as

 We define a sampling operator $\bbP_N: L^2(\ccalM)\rightarrow L^2(X_N)$ to represent the mappings in \eqref{eqn:sample}, i.e. $\bbx_N = \bbP_N f$ and $\bby_N =\bbP_N g$.
 As introduced in Sec. \ref{sec:preliminary}, we denote a GNN mapping as $\bm\Phi(\bbH,\bbL_N,\bbx_N)$, where $\bbH\in\ccalH\subset\reals^P$ is the set of filter coefficients, $\bbL_N = \text{diag}(\bbW_N \mathbf{1}) - \bbW_N$ as the graph Laplacian which is implemented as a GSO, $\bbx_N$ as the input graph signal.